Spectral sequences via linear presheaves: Introduction

 We establish an adjunction $\Qq\dashv \Nn$ of functors between $\lwb$ and $\espse$ and use its properties to identify subcategories $\lwbe$ and $\lwbs$ of $\lwb$ equivalent to $\espse$ and $\spse$ respectively.
 As $\lwbe$ is a full reflective subcategory of $\lwb$ it has all (small) limits and colimits and thus so does $\espse$.

 This setting offers insight into \emph{d\'ecalage} for spectral sequences.
 We study truncation functors on the underlying category $\D$ on which we take our linear presheaves.
 The embedding of a suitably truncated version of $\D$ into $\D$ has both a left and a right adjoint.
 This triple of adjoint functors gives rise to a chain of five adjoint functors on $\lwb$.
 Of these, we will see that the leftmost three are internal to $\lwbe$ and so there is a corresponding triple of adjoints on $\espse$.
 These also restrict to $\spse$.
 In particular we obtain a shift functor on $\espse$ or $\spse$ with both a left adjoint $\LDec$ and a right adjoint $\Dec$, two versions of d\'ecalage; see Theorem~\ref{T:ldec-shift-dec}.
 The terminology is explained by noting that these functors are suitably compatible with Deligne's functors $\Dec^*$ and $\Dec$ for filtered complexes~\cite{DeHII}.
-D\'ecalage has been studied for more general filtered objects; see, for example, \cite{Hed20}, where the key idea is attributed to Antieau.
+D\'ecalage has been studied for more general filtered objects, notably in recent work of Antieau~\cite{antieau2024} which focuses on the role of Beilinson \(t\)-structures; see also~\cite{Hed20}.
 Although d\'ecalage in this sense is always closely connected to the study of spectral sequences, we are not aware of other work defining d\'ecalage functors directly on the category of spectral sequences, as we do here.
 Nonetheless, reference is quite often made to d\'ecalage of a spectral sequence and there are important instances of this relationship.
 For example, Rognes notes in~\cite{Rog} that it is common to call the Whitehead tower spectral sequence the d\'ecalage of the Atiyah–Hirzebruch spectral sequence; Levine establishes such a relationship between the Adams-Novikov spectral sequence and Voevodsky's slice tower spectral sequence~\cite{Lev15} and Burklund-Hahn-Senger do so for the $C_2$-effective slice spectral sequence and the $MU_\mathbb{R}$-based Adams–Novikov spectral sequence~\cite{BHS}.

 Later parts of the paper are homotopical, extending the study of the homotopy theory of spectral sequences initiated in ~\cite{LW24}.
 For each $r\geq 0$, we study spectral sequences with $r$-quasi-isomorphisms as a \emph{relative category}, denoted $(\spse, \Ee_r)$.
 Having situated spectral sequences inside the bicomplete category of extended spectral sequences $\espse$, we now establish model category structures there, restricting to the relevant structure on spectral sequences.